Lucky-long666/A-Multi-modal-LLM-Framework-for-Text-rich-Visual-Question-Answering/README.md

-# Using a Simple Multimodal LLM to Enhance the Processing of Text-rich Visual Questions.
+# A Multi-modal LLM Framework for Text-rich Visual Question Answering